adepeju4/Group-Four/README.md

 - All main pages should be at the root of the SRC folder ^_^

-- Always pull before you push to avoid, merge conflicts.
+- Always pull before you push to avoid merge conflicts.
 The repository can be updated at anytime.

 - Dependencies such as eslint and prettier has been installed into the application to guide your writing process.